Total steps: 9

 With the house behind you, cross over the bridge and continue straight across the car park.
-Once onto the grass, bear to the right along a well worn path.
+Once onto the grass, bear right along a well-worn path.
 Follow the path towards a metal gate with a National Trust sign beside it.
 Go through the kissing gate and on to the Arden Way.

 Follow the path which soon runs close to the river.
-Where paths diverge, always bear right keeping the river on your right.
-Cross the river over a foot bridge.
-Walk ahead towards the former church of St Leonard’s, Spernal.
+Where the paths diverge, always bear right keeping the river on your right.
+Look for the footbridge and cross over.
+Walk ahead towards the former church of St Leonard’s in Spernal.

-From the church walk along the track to a road.
-Turn right along the road, looking out for a footpath on the left, and go through two kissing gates.
-Follow the enclosed path uphill along the edge of fields, and through plantations of new trees, with a view of Studley Castle on the left.
-Go downhill to reach a lane with St Giles Farm on the left.
+From the church walk along the track towards a road.
+Turn right along the road.
+Look out for a footpath on the left and go through two kissing gates.
+Follow the enclosed path uphill along the edge of fields through plantations of new trees, with a view of Studley Castle on the left.
+Go downhill to reach a lane with St Giles Farm on your left.

 Go straight across the lane through a gate and across the edge of a garden.
 Continue through a metal gate keeping the hedge row on your right.
-Cross a field towards a wooden gate which has a Footpath sign.
-Go through the gate, across a bridge, which at the time of writing is damaged but passable, and then follow the path on the right.
+Cross a field towards a wooden gate which has a footpath sign on it.
+Go through the gate, across a bridge and follow the path on the right.
 Continue straight on with the hedge row to your right until you reach the road.

 Go straight across the road and through a gate.
 Follow the footpath straight on, and across a foot bridge.
 After the footbridge, bear to the right, heading towards the woods at Spernal Park.
-Keep the woods on the left, following a clear path.
+Keep the woods on your left and follow the clear path.
 Stay tight against the woods, including at what appears to be a footpath junction.
-Keep bearing to the left around the edge of the woods until you see a footpath sign on a post across the ‘path’.
+Keep bearing to the left around the edge of the woods until you see a footpath sign on a post across the path.
 Go straight ahead along this footpath, and through a kissing gate into a field.
-Cross this field to another kissing gate and then follow a path over the brow of the field.
+Cross this field to another kissing gate and then follow the path over the brow of the field.
 After crossing another field boundary, head right on a path that will take you down some steps to another road.

-At the road, turn left, and at the farm gate on the left, turn sharp right through a gate into a field and turn left to follow the field edge.
+At the road, turn left.
+At the farm gate on the left, turn sharp right through a gate into a field and turn left to follow the field edge.
 As you enter the wood, bear left and then turn immediately right to emerge into a field again with newly planted trees.
 Keep the hedge on your right and walk along the field edge to a gate leading to an enclosed path and a track.

 Turn right, following it downhill to a lane, and turn right along it.
-Follow the lane to a T junction.
-Turn right along the road, looking out for a footpath on the left, almost opposite.
+Follow the lane to a T-junction.
+Turn right along the road, looking out for a footpath on your left which is almost opposite.

-This footpath is the Arden Way: follow it all the way back to Coughton Fields Lane.
+You are now on the Arden Way.
+Follow the route all the way back to Coughton Fields Lane.
 Turn right along the lane, taking the foot bridge over the river at the ford.
-Turn right along the drive back to Coughton Court, passing first the Roman Catholic Church and then the Church of England Church.
+Turn right along the drive back to Coughton Court.

 Coughton Court, grid ref: SP083606